Why is this important?

 - Underpayments and overpayments of tax - getting a P800 tax calculation form

-- Sick or on maternity, paternity or adoption leave
+- Sick or on maternity leave, paternity or adoption leave

 - Unemployment, short-time working or on strike